rpgarde/employee-tracker/README.md

 * Have the ability to update and delete every single field
 * Have data validation to be able to prevent duplicate entries
 * Have proper Jest tests in place
+* I used timeout functionalities to override some strange async behaviour, which is due to my lack of overall proficiency with asynchronous functions at the moment.

 ## Tests
 No tests installed on this repo.